 Mostly I won’t promise outcomes but I can promise a safe space for you to explore, expand and evolve so you can reconnect to the essence of you and everything important to you.

 Over time I will be sharing my confessions with you.
 Lessons from a Heartworker who had to learn to walk her talk before she could teach it.

 I am Ann Skinner, otherwise known as The Heartworker.
-I am a personal leadership coach, a teacher, writer, doodler as well as the bestselling author of The Art of Contribution.
+I am a personal leadership coach, a writer and doodle artist as well as the bestselling author of The Art of Contribution.
 All my work aims to inspire us to reconnect to our very essence so we can reclaim all of who we are – intuitive, creative and heartfelt beings.

 Visit my Doodle Art Shop HERE for simply heartfelt gifts.